CrazyHenk44/parcelTrack/developer/CONTRIBUTING.md

 docker-compose exec app python3 /opt/parceltrack/developer/status.py
 ```

-From the interactive list, you can:
-*   Navigate with arrow keys.
-*   Press `Enter` to see detailed event history.
-*   From the detail view, press `j` to view the **raw JSON response** from the shipper's API.
+From the detail view, press `j` to view the **raw JSON response** from the shipper's API.
 This is invaluable for understanding the data structure and debugging parsing issues.

 ## Local Development Setup